rursache/Hackintosh-10900k-Z490-Vision-G-AMD-6900XT/README.md

 3. Boot the new macOS partition

 ## What works
-- macOS Catalina
+- macOS Catalina (+ Big Sur as of beta 3)
 - WiFi and Bluetooth + Airdrop + Sidecar + Continuity (OOB thanks to Fenvi T919)
 - Audio
 - HDMI/DP (OOB thanks to 5700 XT)
 - All USB ports
 - 2.5Gbit Ethernet
 - Everything iCloud related (Drive, iMessage, Facetime, unlock with Apple Watch, etc)
-- Intel Quick Sync
+- Intel Quick Sync (if you enable IGPU in BIOS)
 - Temperature monitoring for everything except GPU (no 5700xt temp support in VirtualSMC)
 - DRM content (Netflix, ATV+, Airplay 2 mirroring etc)
 - Shutdown/Reboot/Update to newer macOS builds over time